eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 We can easily register our sample devices via the [Device Registry Swagger UI](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Hub%20-%20Device%20Registry)

 In order to use the API, you need to login via username and password.
-Therefore click on `Authorize`, and use the [Bosch IoT Suite Portal](https://accounts.bosch-iot-suite.com/subscriptions/) again, to  to find the `username` and `username` values at the bottom of the `Credentials` page.
+Therefore click on `Authorize`, and use the [Bosch IoT Suite Portal](https://accounts.bosch-iot-suite.com/subscriptions/) again, to find the `username` and `password` values at the bottom of the `Credentials` page.

 1. Register 2 devices `4711` and `4712` using the [Device Registry Swagger UI](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Hub%20-%20Device%20Registry#/devices/post_registration__tenant_id_).
 The following example shows the device registration for device with ID `4711`: